bahaa-mustafa/windowsform_applications/README.md

 # windowsform_applications
-# using c# to create windows applications in .NET framwork
+# using c# to create windows applications in .NET framework